tanu91112/SecureMindAI_EncryptedFraudDetectionSystem/README.md

 8. **Alert Generation**
    - Trigger alert if fraud score > 50%
-   - Log in to the dashboard and history
+   - Log to dashboard and history

 ---

-## 🔐 Encryption-in-Use Clarification (Design Guarantee)
+## 🔐 Encryption clarification section (Design Guarantee)

-SecureMindAI follows an encryption-in-use architecture where sensitive data is never persisted in plaintext at rest, in transit, or inside the vector database.
+SecureMindAI follows a privacy-preserving encrypted vector search architecture where sensitive data is never persisted in plaintext at rest, in transit, or inside the vector database.

 Plaintext feature vectors are decrypted only ephemerally in volatile memory during a single similarity computation.
 Once the operation completes, all plaintext data is immediately discarded.